Catalog of Federal Domestic Assistance (CFDA) Number: 84.116M.

 The regulations in 34 CFR part 86 apply to institutions of higher education (IHEs) only.

 Estimated Range of Awards: $30,000-$35,000 for the first year. $210,000-$250,000 for the four-year duration of the grant.

 Estimated Average Size of Awards: $240,000 for the four-year duration of the grant.

 Maximum Award: We will reject any application that proposes a budget exceeding $100,000 for a single budget period of 12 months.
 The Assistant Secretary for Postsecondary Education may change the maximum amount through a notice published in the Federal Register.

 The Department is not bound by any estimates in this notice.

 III.
 Eligibility Information

-1. Eligible Applicants: Institutions of higher education (IHEs) or combinations of IHEs and other public and private nonprofit institutions and agencies.
+1. Eligible Applicants: IHEs or combinations of IHEs and other public and private nonprofit institutions and agencies.